United Way of Central and Northeastern Connecticut

 Funding Priorities

-Grant Programs
+Grant Programmes

-Rapid Response Fund for Homelessness and Housing: Direct cash assistance program for individuals and families.
+Rapid Response Fund for Homelessness and Housing: Direct cash assistance programme for individuals and families.
 United Way invested $100,000 to assist approximately 150 families, with most assistance around $300 per household, though amounts are considered individually.

 Priority Areas